How to Identify a Cat Breed from a Photo

 Cat breed photo identification is the process of estimating a cat’s likely breed or breed mix from visible features in an image.
 The output is usually a ranked shortlist, not a formal breed certificate.

 Lens App estimates likely matches because it compares traits such as coat length, color pattern, facial structure, ears, eyes, and body shape against learned visual patterns.
-For background on how breeds are categorized, see the general overview of a cat breed at https://en.wikipedia.org/wiki/Cat_breed.
+For background on how breeds are categorized, see the general overview of a cat breed at Wikipedia – Cat breed.

-Visual identification helps when you have a photo but no name for the subject.
+A cat breed identifier is useful when you have a picture of the cat but do not know whether it is a Maine Coon, Siamese, Bengal, or another breed.
 It is useful for rescue listings, adoption profiles, grooming decisions, and curiosity about whether a cat resembles a Siamese, Maine Coon, Persian, Bengal, Russian Blue, or domestic shorthair.

 How to Identify a Cat Breed from a Photo Works